Last Updated on February 21, 2022 by Dave Farquhar

 In the meantime, GEM survived on the Atari ST. With an 8 MHz Motorola 68000 as the baseline, speed wasn’t a terrible concern.
 The 8 MHz 68000 was roughly equivalent to an 8 MHz 80386SX, had such a chip existed.
+In 1985, it was hot stuff.
 Hardware-wise, the ST matched up closely to its contemporary Macs and outperformed the PCs of its day, making GEM performance on the ST pretty much a non-issue.
 And since GEM was the default environment for the ST from the date of its release, available software was less of an issue.
 Third parties were going to develop for the ST, so they were going to use GEM.

 Strangely, Apple didn’t sue Atari like they did DRI, and GEM on the Atari remained very Mac-like.
-I don’t know why Apple didn’t see Atari as a threat–given what Jack Tramiel had done to the Apple II while heading up Commodore, Apple shouldn’t have wanted him competing with the Mac–and really the only thing that saved Apple from a repeat performance was Tramiel’s lack of understanding that the ST and its operating system needed refinement every few years.
+I don’t know why Apple didn’t see Atari as a threat.
+Given what Jack Tramiel had done to the Apple II while heading up Commodore, Apple shouldn’t have wanted him competing with the Mac.
+Really the only thing that saved Apple from a repeat performance was Tramiel’s lack of understanding that the ST and its operating system needed refinement every few years.
 By the late 1980s, the ST line looked more dated than it needed to.

 But the bigger problem was software piracy.
 Piracy was common on the ST, and that made developers less enthusiastic to continue ST development, and instead, they ported their good ST software to other machines.
 The ST eventually died due to lack of software as the platform aged.
 By the early 1990s, developing for PCs running Windows was more profitable, and a sufficiently powerful PC running Windows could match or exceed the ST both in performance and price, something that wasn’t true in 1985.

 And it’s not entirely fair to declare 8086 GEM’s dying date as 1988.
 It lived on for several years as a graphical runtime library for DOS, most famously used by Ventura Publisher, one of the more popular desktop publishing packages for PCs.